Why You Need a Budget for Your Small Businessby Grasshopper Team Published in Customer Spotlights, Small Business on

 Business owners are funny.
 So many of them claim to be too busy to create an annual budget, yet creating a budget could actually free up their time!

 But no, they’re too busy for that.
-And I sit and wonder: Why wouldn’t you want to plan out what you want your business to accomplish in the next year?
+But C’mom…why wouldn’t you want to plan out what you want your business to accomplish in the next year?
 Why wouldn’t you want to know what you’re making in relation to what you’re spending?
 Why wouldn’t you make the time to invest an exercise this important?

 Why do you need a budget?